As a landlord, it's important to ensure your tenants have a comfortable living experience.

 Some important things to remember:

-• It may be worth checking whether your boiler is still under warranty.
-If you’re not sure, call the manufacturer to find out, ensuring you have the serial number to hand
+- It's worth checking whether your boiler is still under warranty.
+If you're unsure, call the manufacturer and have the serial number to hand.

-• According to the Gas Safety (Installation and Use) Regulations 1998, it is your responsibility as a landlord to arrange for a Gas Safe engineer to perform an annual gas safety check on all gas appliances in a rental property.
-Tenants also need to be issued with a gas safety certificate before they move in and within 28 days of subsequent checks being carried out
+- Under the Gas Safety (Installation and Use) Regulations 1998, landlords must arrange an annual gas safety check by a Gas Safe engineer for all gas appliances in a rental property.
+Tenants must also receive a gas safety certificate before they move in and within 28 days of subsequent checks being carried out.